Happy Marriage: 11 Keys to Find Happiness in a Marriage

 You have a choice to find happiness by paying attention to the things that really matter, and ignore or let go of the things that don’t.

 Life is full of twists and turns.
-But being together in a marriage and searching for companionship in one another can make life’s journey worthwhile.
+But if you’re together in a marriage and search for companionship in one another, then you can make your life’s journey worthwhile.

 So the search for happiness in a marriage isn’t tough, provided you are willing to work for it.

 “A successful marriage requires falling in love many times, always with the same person.” ~ Mignon McLaughlin